Explain Everything About The Char Dham Yatra Uttarakhand

 Q. Are there buses from Badrinath to Haridwar?

-There are no direct Badrinath to Haridwar buses, however you can use local transport available there and buses are available from Sonprayag which is just 49 kms away from Badrinath.
+There are no direct Badrinath to Haridwar buses; however, you can use local transport, as buses are available from Sonprayag, which is just 49 km away from Badrinath.

 Q. What is the bus fare from Yamunotri to Gangotri?